New weekly jobless claims in Washington fall sharply in wake of coronavirus fraud revelations

 State officials say the fraudsters used Social Security numbers and other personal data stolen in previous data breaches to file fraudulent claims for job benefits in Washington, which was one of the first states to offer the extra $600 weekly benefit from the federal pandemic relief legislation.

-Fraud experts said the criminals set up fake accounts with the ESD, filed take claims in the names of actual Washington workers, and instructed the ESD’s system to transfer the payments to bank accounts, often out-of-state.
+Fraud experts said the criminals used the stolen data to set up impostor accounts in the ESD’s in the names of actual Washington workers.
+The criminals then filed multiple weekly claims for jobless benefits and instructed the ESD’s system to transfer the benefit payments to their own bank accounts, often out-of-state, or into online debit cards.

 The scheme, which appears to have hit Washington harder than any other state, began to come to light several weeks ago as employers started receiving notifications from the ESD requesting verification of claims filed in the names of thousands of employees who were still working and had no knowledge of the claims.